ethereum-optimism/optimism/packages/docs/src/core/src/integrating-tests.rst

   }
 }

-As you can see in the above comments, you must spin up the rollup full node before running truffle tests:
+As you can see in the above comments, you must spin up the rollup full node before running truffle tests.
+To do this, with ``@eth-optimism/rollup-full-node`` installed, you can run:

 .. code-block:: bash

-  [TODO insert actual command]
+  node rollup-full-node/build/src/exec/fullnode.js

 Currently, ``rollup-full-node`` breaks Truffle's ``gasLimit`` and ``blockGasLimit``.
 To avoid this, you can set both to ``undefined`` where they are used.